triptonn/classicmodels/README.md

-Using XAMMP and the example DB from https://www.mysqltutorial.org/wp-content/uploads/2023/10/mysqlsampledatabase.zip we created a little web page to search for products and, after logging in adding products to the DB.
+Using XAMPP and the example DB from https://www.mysqltutorial.org/wp-content/uploads/2023/10/mysqlsampledatabase.zip we created a little web page to search for products and, after logging in adding products to the DB.

 Setup: